Members :Name: Pass:

 * Your only goal is to collect all ten flags as quickly as possible.
 You need to pay constant attention to two things: the zoomed in view of the world that occupies most of the screen, and the radar view of the world to the right.

 * The radar view provides you with two key pieces of information: the relative position of the flags in the world, and the proximity of the enemy cars to yours.
-Yellow dots in the radar view denote the flags' locations, red dots represent the enemy cars, and the dot flashing black and gray represents you.
+Yellow dots in the radar view denote the flags' locations, the blinking yellow dot represents the Special Flag, red dots represent the enemy cars, and the dot flashing black and gray represents you.

 * The method you use for collecting the flags is of utmost importance.
 It is usually best to try to hop from one flag to whichever flag is closest, but the enemies will make that quite difficult to do.
 As a general rule, do not reverse your direction unless it is absolutely necessary and completely safe to do.
 If you have to choose between getting close to an enemy to pick up a nearby flag, and abandoning that flag for a farther flag, go for the farther flag.
 The more distance you put between you and the other cars, the safer you will remain.